shaoxiongji/federated-learning/README.md

 # Federated Learning [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4321561.svg)](https://doi.org/10.5281/zenodo.4321561)

+This is a fork of the federated learning framework found at: https://github.com/shaoxiongji/federated-learning We have edited this framework to run advanced convolutional neural networks, different datasets as well as to implement differential privacy.

 This is partly the reproduction of the paper of [Communication-Efficient Learning of Deep Networks from Decentralized Data](https://arxiv.org/abs/1602.05629)
 Only experiments on MNIST and CIFAR10 (both IID and non-IID) is produced by far.